MihaiBobeica/Assembly-Work/README.md

 For more instructions and troubleshooting, see [this](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting).

-## Running a file
+## Running a file in Visual Studio COde
-To open a file, you first need to open it. f your files are at C:\Users\Student\Documents\CO\Lab, you should use the following command to navigate to it in WSL (case sensitive!):

-cd /mnt/c/Users/Student/Documents/CO/Lab

 Visual Studio Code has an extension for easy integration with WSL.
 You can find it [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
 In Visual Studio code, install GNU Assembler Language Support as follows:
 1. Launch VS Code Quick Open (Ctrl + P)
 2. Paste ext install basdp.language-gas-x86
 3. Press enter
 Save your files with the .s extension and VS Code will automatically enable the syntax highlighting

+To open a file, you first need to open it. f your files are at C:\Users\Student\Documents\CO\Lab, you should use the following command to navigate to it in WSL (case sensitive!):

+cd /mnt/c/Users/Student/Documents/CO/Lab